David IV: Negotiations with the North Caucasus

 Old Avar crosses with Avar inscriptions in Asomtavruli script.

 The many Kipchak families settled in colonial establishments in Shida Kartli, where a large part of the Georgian population had been exterminated by the Seljuks in the 1080s, but also in Hereti and in the north of Georgian Armenia, with the aim of reinforcing the borders.
-They were also accompanied by Alanian, avaricious and Kurdish mercenaries.
+They were also accompanied by Alanian, Avars and Kurdish mercenaries.
 They soon adopted Christianity, learned the Georgian language, changed their nomadic habits and became sedentary, gradually mixing with the Georgians.
 The central government then asked each family to provide at least one soldier for the Georgian army.
 However, the Kipchaks, who were hardly accustomed to a sedentary life and loyal to a single person, found themselves in a new landscape that they took to be hostile.
 Thus, until his death, David IV survived several assassination attempts and coups d'état organised by certain Kipchak groups.
-But this did little to change the situation of the new arrivals and, thanks to these negotiations, the reform of the army was completed and Georgian troops now number almost 60,000.
+But this did little to improve the situation of the new arrivals and, thanks to these negotiations, the reform of the army was completed and Georgian troops now number almost 60,000.

 In addition to this alliance between the Kipchaks and Georgia, David IV the Builder established deeper relations with the other peoples of the North Caucasus.
-He created a sphere of cultural influence in North Caucasus, established Orthodoxy there by sponsoring the building of Georgian churches among the local peoples, and developed the economies of these peoples by helping to found urban communities and introduce the Georgian feudal system to the region.
+He created a sphere of cultural influence in the North Caucasus, established Orthodoxy there by sponsoring the construction of Georgian churches among the local peoples, and developed the local economies by helping to found urban communities and introducing the Georgian feudal system to the region.
 Georgian culture also became an integral part of local organised societies, with Georgian social terminology being introduced.
 Politically, David IV decided to strengthen the influence of his kingdom in the North Caucasus by making the regional sovereigns his vassals and controlling the routes leading from South Caucasus to North Caucasus via the Great Caucasus mountain range.
 He fortified the Djvari and Darial crossings and set up Georgian trading posts on the road to Derbent, whose sovereign swore allegiance to the King of Georgia.